radu-cernatescu/crypto-mart-marketplace/Product Backlog.md

 # Profile page
 ### Actors: Buyer, Seller
-* As a buyer/seller, I want to be able to edit my profile.
+* As a buyer/seller, I want to be able to edit my profile so that I can add my personal information and interests.
-* As a buyer/seller, I want to able to see my account setting and details.
+* As a buyer/seller, I want to able to see my account setting and details so that I can edit my membership, payment methods.
-* As a buyer/seller, I want to be able to see my shipping/selling address.
+* As a buyer/seller, I want to be able to see my shipping/selling address so that I can edit my address with time.
-* As a buyer/seller, I want to be able to edit my shipping/selling address.
+* As a buyer/seller, I want to be able to see my membership details so that I can change my plan.
-* As a buyer/seller, I want to be able to see my membership details.
+* As a buyer/seller, I want to be able to have access to my privacy settings so that I can reset my credentials.
-* As a buyer, I want to be able to see my wallet funds.
+* As a buyer, I want to be able to see my wallet funds so that I know when to add more funds to my account.
+* As a buyer, I want to be able to see my shopping cart so that I can add or remove items from there.
-* As a seller, I want to be able to see my ‘Items for Sale’.
+* As a seller, I want to be able to see my ‘Items for Sale’ so that I can modify the offers and delete any item if needed.

 # Market/Listings Page
 ### Actors: Buyer, Seller, Admin